digitalbricklayer/techteapotcom/README.md

-# techteapot.com website sources
+# The Tech Teapot Source Code

-The repository for the source code for the Hugo version of The Tech Teapot blog.
+This is the repository for the source code for The Tech Teapot blog.
 The website sources are in the `src` directory.
 The site is deployed [here](https://techteapot.com/).

 The site uses the [mainroad theme](https://themes.gohugo.io/mainroad/).